DyegoMaas/ForeverFactory/README.md

 - Allow to configure custom builder per builder (single builder and many builder)
 - Support custom constructor scoped by builder (for now, custom constructors are shared along the linked builders)
-- Allow configuration by rules
-- Allow sequences in numbers properties and things like email, etc
 - Support "smart" behavior, which identifies by convention which type of sequences and rules to apply to every property
 - Add the concept of "Localization Extensions", which could contain localized versions of the fluent API, translated for other languages, like, portuguese, spanish, etc